 As much as we’d love to make this blog post fun and festive, security is serious business.
-Website security and encryption has been covered extensively in the media in recent months, with story after story of large corporations and government departments being hacked and mined for personal information.
-Safety protocols are not only good for business, they can improve your website search engine rankings.
+The media has covered website security and encryption extensively in the media in recent months.
+This resulted from large corporations and government departments being hacked and mined for personal information.
+Safety protocols are not only good for business, they can improve your website search engine visibility.

 HTTPS Impacts SEO Signals and the User Experience